TonexWallet/tonex-extension/README.md

 * Click "Load unpacked" button and choose unpacked build directory
 * Done

-## Contest

-Extension will be available in Chrome store and other browsers as soon as possible.

 ## Build from source

 Requirements: installed yarn or npm, nodejs.